filiprescic/filiprescic.github.io/docs/science-teaching.md

 ??? note "Honours & Awards"

+    - Best scientific paper in the Division of Theoretical Physics and Astrophysics for 2024.
     - Erasmus+ Mobility Grant (University of Rijeka, 2023. - 2025.)
     - MOBDOK-2023 Research Visit Grant (Croatian Science Foundation, 2024.)
     - "Prometej" Grant (University of Rijeka Foundation, 2024.)